 Groundborne vibration also referred to as earthborne vibration, can be described as perceptible rumbling, movement, shaking or rattling of structures and items within a structure.
 Groundborne vibration can generate a heightened disturbance in residential areas.
 These vibrations can disturb residential structures and household items while creating difficulty for residential activities such as reading or other tasks.
 Although groundborne vibration is sometimes perceptible in an outdoor environment, it is not a problem as it is when this form of disturbance is experienced inside a building.
 Groundborne vibration can be measured in terms of amplitude and frequency or vibration decibels (VdB).
 Trains, buses, large trucks and construction activities that include pile driving, blasting, earth moving and heavy vehicle operation commonly cause these vibrations.
 Other factors that influence the disturbance of groundborne vibration include distance to source, foundation materials, soil and surface types.

-The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of 1,850 feet.
-Due to this location context, the presence of residential uses and any other sensitive receptors in relation to the project is not a relevant factor.
-The existing source of groundborne vibration is attributed to the circulation of large vehicles and trucks along Little Morongo Road.
-Construction of the Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted construction hours established by the City.
+The Project is surrounded by vacant land and is separated from the nearest existing residential uses by a minimum distance of 1,380 feet.
+Due to this location context, the presence of residential uses and any other sensitive receptors in relation to the Project is not a relevant factor.
+An existing source of local groundborne vibration can be attributed to the circulation of large vehicles and trucks along Little Morongo Road to the west and Two Bunch Palms to the north; however, such traffic-generated noise and vibration are not known to affect the Project property due to distance from these roadways.
+Construction of the Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted

+Potentially Less Tha Significant Significant Impact Mitigatio Incorporat with Significant n Impact No Impact

+--- ------------------------------ --------------

+$\square$

+construction hours established by the City.
 During the life of the Project, all routine Project operations will occur within the proposed structure and during the permitted hours of operation, as mandated by the local ordinance and conditioned by the City.
 The routine operation of vehicles accessing the Project would cause an incremental increase in groundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would impact residential uses.
 Less than significant impacts related to excessive groundborne vibration noise levels are expected.

+Mitigation Measures: None

 c) A substantial permanent increase in

 ambient noise levels in the Project vicinity

-above levels existing without the Project? \bowtie
+above levels existing without the Project? $\boxtimes$

+Discussion:

 The Project property and most of its surroundings are undeveloped.
 Therefore, this setting does not represent an existing source of ambient noise.
-The Project site is not located adjacent to or within close proximity to any residential land uses or other sensitive receptors, nor is the project located near any existing high-traffic roadway deemed to be a primary noise generator.
-Due to distance, the existing traffic noise on Little Morongo Road to the west and Two Bunch Palms Trail to the north is not known to represent an existing noise impact to the Project property.
+The Project site is not located adjacent or within close proximity to any residential land uses or other sensitive receptors.
 Noise resulting from the Project operations is anticipated to be largely contained in the proposed structures, while noise resulting from traffic noise caused by the Project is not expected to substantially increase the current ambient levels in a way that would impact sensitive receptors.
 Less than significant impacts related to permanent increase in ambient noise levels are expected.

-d) A substantial temporary or periodic

-increase in ambient noise levels in the

-Project vicinity above levels existing

-without the Project?
+Mitigation Measures: None A substantial temporary or periodic increase in ambient noise levels in the Project vicinity above levels existing without the Project?
+Discussion: